-Though right to privacy and right to publicity are extremely complex theories of law that are codified in state laws, it’s important to have a general understanding of what those laws entail if you plan on engaging in documentary photography, street photography, event photography and portraiture.
+Though right to privacy and right to publicity is extremely complex theories of law that are codified in state laws, it’s important to have a general understanding of what those laws entail if you plan on engaging in documentary photography, street photography, event photography, and portraiture.
 Otherwise, you may find yourself the subject of a lawsuit – and nothing brings down a photography business like a day in court.

 In this article, we’ll review a key example of publicity and privacy issues, and what you need to know to keep your photography rights in the clear.

 Photography Rights to Privacy

 You may recall photographer Arne Svenson’s exquisite yet controversial photo series, “The Neighbors.”
 For this work, Svenson spent a year documenting the inner lives of New Yorkers by using a telephoto lens to peer into their windows.
 Svenson, living across the street from a large, glass-windowed building, would aim the lens into the homes of his neighbors to produce images that were both invasive and utterly revealing.
 Most images captured a day in the life of young couples, families, and single adults.
 In some of the images, subjects were scantily clad (though there was never any full-frontal nudity).
 Regardless, all of the images were quite personal – the very characteristic which made them so powerful.